 Public Health Sciences

-The Public Health Sciences minor offers undergraduates a foundation of knowledge for those who plan to enter the field of public health immediately following graduation and for those planning to earn an advanced degree in Public Health, such as a Master of Public Health https://www.ucdmc.ucdavis.edu/phs/education/mph/index.html or a related health profession field including medicine, nursing, and dentistry.
+The public health sciences minor offers undergraduates a foundation of knowledge for those who plan to enter the field of public health immediately following graduation and for those planning to earn an advanced degree in public health, such as a master of public health or a related health profession field including medicine, nursing and dentistry.
 Core scientific skills in public health, epidemiology, global health, and health science electives prepare students to be effective in health-related professions.
 Students entering health fields will benefit from the perspective from courses examining health disparities, social determinants of health, health policy, and health economics, giving them a systems thinking approach to affecting positive change.
 A public health sciences minor compliments both hard and social science majors and is by nature interdisciplinary.
-A PHS minor will prepare students to critically think about how to address health problems that impact communities as a whole, which is applicable to a wide variety of work settings from non-profit and local government to academia.
+A PHS minor will prepare students to think critically about how to address health problems that impact communities as a whole, which is applicable to a wide variety of work settings from nonprofit and local government to academia.